-There will be times, like humans, where your dog will need decongestants.
+There will be times when your dog will need and benefit from decongestants.
 It may be due to a respiratory infection or one of the less common types of infections.
-There are some over the counter decongestants you can give your dog, with the approval of your vet and others will need a vet’s prescription in order to obtain them.
+There are over-the-counter decongestants you can give your dog with the approval of your vet.
+Some will require a vet’s prescription in order to obtain them.

-There are a couple of decongestants you can buy over the counter which are considered safe for dogs.
+There are a few decongestants you can buy over the counter which are considered safe for dogs.
 Each of these have a dosage limit but it is probably geared towards human use.
-As such, it is really critical that you know the weight of your dog before considering giving your dog any medication.
+As such, it is really critical that you know the weight of your dog before considering giving your K9 any medication.

 Decongestants That Are Considered Safe

-The first decongestant which is considered safe for dogs, with the approval of your vet is Dextromethorphan.
-You can give this to your dog every six hours, but only one teaspoon per twenty pounds of dog.
-So you need to confirm your dog’s weight in order to ensure you are administering the right dose is key.
+A type of decongestant which is considered safe for dogs, with the approval of your vet, is Dextromethorphan.
+You can give this to your dog every six hours, but only one teaspoon per twenty pounds of dog is advisable.
+Administering the right dose is key.
 Have you weighed your dog yet?

-You can also give your dog Guaitenesin, this often includes Dextromethorphan and you can also give this to them every six hours.
-It comes in liquid form so one teaspoon per twenty pounds of dog.
+You can also give your dog Guaifenesin.
+This often includes Dextromethorphan and you can also give this to them every six hours.
+It comes in liquid form so one teaspoon per twenty pounds of dog is a reasonable guideline.

-Hycodan is a decongestant that can only be prescribed by the vet.
+Hycodan is a decongestant that can only be prescribed by a veterinarian.
 This will be given in extreme cases.
 Your vet is only a phone call away!

 Side Effects of Decongestants in Dogs

 If your dog starts vomiting, trembling, becomes hyperactive, or appears to have an elevated heart rate, stop giving the medication immediately and contact your vet.
-An overdose of decongestants can kill a dog, so if you notice any of these symptoms phone your vet immediately.
-Your vet may suggest you keep the dog quiet, stop the medication and monitor them, while others may suggest you bring the dog in immediately.
+An overdose of decongestants can kill a dog.